elunna/nerfhack-changelog/README.md

 ## QUALITY OF LIFE FEATURES

-* Chaotics do not get alignment penalties for angering, attacking, or killing peacefuls (xnh)
+* Chaotics do not get alignment penalties for angering, attacking, or killing peacefuls (xNetHack)
-* Running and travelling no longer pushes boulders (xnh)
+* Running and traveling no longer pushes boulders (xNetHack)
-* When travelling, engravings on graves will not be stopped on or considered 'interesting'
+* When traveling, engravings on graves will not be stopped on or considered 'interesting'
-* When travelling, the player will avoid ice and puddles.
+* When traveling, the player will avoid ice and puddles.
 * Stop occupations when the hero is caught in a poison gas cloud
 * Allow lighting only 1 candle in a stack (GnollHack).
 * Inform player when casting healing at monsters with full HP.